danday74/shelljs.exec/README.md

 ## Introduction

-shelljs is FAST but its exec method is SLOW, use this module instead of shelljs' exec method for speeds [20x faster](#benchmarks)
+shelljs is FAST but its exec method is SLOW!

+- [x] Use this module instead of shelljs' exec method for speeds [20x faster](#benchmarks)

+- [x] Continue to use shelljs' other methods as they are lightning fast (e.g. shelljs.echo shelljs.which shelljs.cat etc)

-shelljs.exec is a zero-dependency module
+This is a zero-dependency module

 It takes 2 arguments, the command to execute and an [options object](#options-object)